ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 In this specification and in application profiles building on it, this parameter is used to ask and retrieve from the KDC information about the signature algorithm and related parameters used in the group.

-When used in the Token Post request sent to the KDC (see {{token-post}}), the 'sign_info' parameter encodes the CBOR simple value Null, to request information and parameters about the signature algorithm and the public keys used in the group.
+When used in the Token Post request sent to the KDC (see {{token-post}}), the 'sign_info' parameter encodes the CBOR simple value Null, to request information and parameters about the signature algorithm and the public keys used in the groups that the client has been authorized to join.

-When used in the following 2.01 (Created) from the KDC (see {{token-post}}), the 'sign_info' parameter is a CBOR array of one or more elements.
+When used in the following 2.01 (Created) response from the KDC (see {{token-post}}), the 'sign_info' parameter is a CBOR array of one or more elements.
 The number of elements is at most the number of groups that the client has been authorized to join.
 Each element contains information about signing parameters and keys for one or more group or topic, and is formatted as follows.

 * The first element 'id' is a group name or an array of group names, associated to groups for which the next four elements apply.
 In the following, each specified group name is referred to as 'gname'.